 Choosing the right condom

-How to put on a condom
+How to put a condom on

-3.Before you place the condom on, add a drop or two of lubricant inside to help the condom.
-This will help the condom to roll on to your partner’s penis easier, making it more pleasurable for him during sex.
+- Before you put the condom on, add a drop or two of lube to the inside.
+This will help the condom roll on more easily and can help him feel even more.

 How to remove a condom